wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 =========================

 The Wazuh cluster has been developed in order to get a stronger communication between agents and managers.
-This means that the cluster is able to synchronize the necessary files between its manager to allow agents for reporting events to any manager of the cluster.
+This means that the cluster is able to synchronize the necessary files between its nodes to allow agents to report events to any manager of the cluster.

 - `Why do we need a Wazuh cluster?`_
 - `How it works`_